 - Your GLM license level determines the number of processes that can be active at one time.

-- Contact the Client Success Team with any questions regarding your license level.
+- Contact Support with any questions regarding your license level.

 - Copying processes is recommended when setting up these workflows.